Ruben-Martin-Sanchez/Oak-morphology-climate/README.md

 -Climatic data.csv: Average Worldclim variables for each species used in the climatic PCA.
 See https://www.worldclim.org/data/bioclim.html for further details. "bio20" was calculated ex profeso for the paper as a result of BIO16 minus BIO17.

--Supplementary Tables: Supplementary material containing the five supplementary tables for the main manuscript.
+-Supplementary Tables.xlsx: Supplementary material containing the five supplementary tables for the main manuscript.